 And now, the first line:

 The guard would never let me enter if he knew what I was planning.

 Finally, those silly little details we all need to know:

 - You must include the given first line without changing it.
 Changes to the prompt will disqualify an entry

 - Your word count does not include this first line.

-- You will have between now and midnight (Pacific time) this coming Monday (a week from today) to post your challenge entries in the comments section.
+- You will have between now and midnight (Pacific time) this coming Sunday, January 27, to post your challenge entries in the comments section.

-- You may reply to entries, giving thumbs up, this week and next.
-To have your thumbs-up counted to determine the top three entries, mark your favorite entries before midnight (Pacific time) Sunday, February 25.
+- You may reply to entries and give thumbs up, this week and next.
+To have your thumbs up counted to determine the top three entries, mark your favorite entries before Sunday, February 3.

-Feel free to invite any of your friends to participate, either as writers or readers.
+Feel free to invite your friends to participate, either as writers or readers.
 The more entries and the more feedback, the better the challenge.